-Because occupations involving physical labor dominate the local economy, Berry is generally considered to be a blue-collar town.
-39.35% of the Berry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Berry, you'll notice that it is more blue-collar than most other communities in America.
+39.35% of Berry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Berry is a town of professionals, sales and office workers and production and manufacturing workers.
 There are especially a lot of people living in Berry who work in healthcare (13.21%), sales jobs (11.59%) and office and administrative support (9.43%).

 Setting & Lifestyle

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Berry has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Berry has few renters and college students.
 But the biggest reason it is quieter in Berry than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Berry may be for you.

 One downside of living in Berry, however, is that residents on average have to contend with a long commute, spending on average 33.18 minutes every day commuting to work.